AI Cost Calculator BETA 0 tools · 0 agents · 0 RAG

 Pick where the LLM runs.
 Downstream sections (Reservations, Self-host capacity, On-prem amortization) auto-show only when relevant.

-A Traffic & efficiency sessions, turns, cache, retries — drives queries-per-month and the headline cost
+Global parameters MAU, sessions, turns, cache, retries — workload-wide knobs that drive the headline cost

 Monthly active users50